Outbreak Training Website

-Contact tracing and partner notification for all infectious syphilis cases (<2 years) is performed by Adelaide Sexual Health Centre (ASHC) Partner Notifications Officers on behalf of CDCB, or where indicated, by the notifying clinician/clinic with support from ASHC or CDCB.
-The CDCB also uses notification data to guide a number public health actions, e.g. state response to current outbreaks, longer-term workforce capacity etc.
+Contact tracing and notification for infectious syphilis cases (<2 years) is conducted by the Adelaide Sexual Health Centre (ASHC) Partner Notifications Officers, or by the notifying clinician/clinic with support from ASHC or CDCB.
+The CDCB also uses notification data to guide a number of public health actions, e.g. state response to current outbreaks, longer-term workforce capacity etc.

-The CDCB is currently establishing a Syphilis Register for all SA Aboriginal and Torres Strait Islander cases only, in response to the multi-jurisdictional outbreak affecting rural and remote Aboriginal and Torres Strait Islander communities in northern and central Australia.
+The CDCB has established a Syphilis Register for all SA Aboriginal and Torres Strait Islander cases only, in response to the current outbreak.
 This will record previous serology results and treatment history, as well as provide advice on test interpretation and treatment, and assist with partner notification/contact tracing.

 In WA, syphilis is notifiable under the Public Health Act 2016 and the Public Health Regulations 2017.
 A notification form needs to be completed by a medical officer or nurse practitioner and faxed to the nearest regional or metropolitan PHU as soon as possible and within 72 hours of the diagnosis.
 The receipt of a notification form will trigger the PHU to contact the service provider to complete the enhanced surveillance form and discuss both treatment and contact tracing.

-When the PHU contacts the doctor or health worker who saw the patient, they enquire about whether the testing occurred in response to symptoms, which are then detailed.
-Alternatively it could have been part of asymptomatic screening.
-In the case of a symptomatic patient they may have already had treatment and enquired about contacts.
-However often there is treatment for another STI, and the patient needs to be recalled for treatment for syphilis.
-At this time it is important to give gentle but detailed questioning on sexual contacts.
-The time period enquired about for contacts is guided by the patient’s recall of a likely chancre or rash or other symptoms, indicating a time period when they likely were infected.
-Often it is helpful to guide the health worker or doctor with a questionnaire that can be used not only for patients with positive serology, but also for their contacts.
+The time period for contact tracing is guided by the patient’s recall of a likely chancre or rash or other symptoms, indicating a time period when they likely were infected.
+Often it is helpful to guide the health worker or doctor with a questionnaire that can be used for patients with positive serology and their contacts.